 What annual events do the Prairie Band Potawatomi sponsor?

 We host the Prairie Band Potawatomi Pow Wow every year in early June.

 What attractions are available for visitors on your land?

-How does your band deal with Canada or the United States as a sovereign nation?
+How does your nation deal with the United States as a sovereign nation?

-What message would you like to share with the youth of your community?
+What message would you like to share with the youth of your nation?

 Is there anything else you would like to add?

 Our tribe has a number of community programs, including a financial assistance program to support members in their education, free rent to tribal elders who are disabled, a tribal meals program, and quarterly per capita payments to all members.
 We offer health care services to non-tribal members with insurance.
 The Prairie Band Potawatomi Nation's social service programs providing Tribal Victim Services and SAFESTAR (Sexual Assault Forensic Examinations, Support, Training, Access, and Resources) have been cited for excellence by the U.S. Department of Justice and the Kansas Coalition Against Sexual and Domestic Violence.